Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Introduction

-To make this construction $G$-equivariant requires some modifications of this argument, even in the case of a free action.
-In any case it is natural to start with a Heegaard splitting of the orbit space $\M/G$, and then to replace the handlebodies with copies of the tangle exterior as in the outline above.
-One thus obtains an invertible cobordism from $\M/G$ to a hyperbolic $3\text{-manifold}$.
+To make this construction $G$-equivariant requires some modifications of this argument, even for free actions.
+One starts with a Heegaard splitting of the orbit space $\M/G$, and then replaces the handlebodies with copies of the tangle exterior as in the outline above.
+This gives an invertible cobordism from $\M/G$ to a hyperbolic $3\text{-orbifold}$.
 Now if the action is free, then the induced $G$ cover is an invertible cobordism $P$ from $\M$ to a hyperbolic 3-manifold $\Mh$ that is equivariant with respect to the $G$-action.
 However, there is no reason that $P$ should be a {\sl homology} cobordism, or indeed that $\Mh$ should have the same homology as $\M$.
 The issue is that while the tangle exteriors are $\bz$-homology equivalent to handlebodies, they are not necessarily homology equivalent with arbitrary (in this case $\bz[G]$) coefficients.
 This is of course familiar from knot theory; a covering space of a homology circle such as a knot complement need not be a homology circle.
 The resolution of this issue is to further decompose each handlebody into 0 and 1-handles.
-These handles will be replaced with `fake' 0 and 1-handles that will be hyperbolic tangle exteriors.
+These handles will be replaced with {\it fake} $0$ and $1$-handles that will be hyperbolic tangle exteriors.
 These are no longer homology handles, but rather homology handlebodies, but now one has control over their lifts.

 We will begin with some standard tangle exteriors, referred to as {\it atoms}, then glue these together by a bonding process to make the fake handles, and finally glue these fake handles together to make fake handlebodies and relative cobordisms.
 This localization will ensure that the replacement is homology cobordant to a handlebody $\H$ (with coefficients in $\bz[\pi_1(\H)]$) and again Thurston's gluing theorem will be used to create a closed hyperbolic manifold.
 With some additional work, this argument extends to the case when $G$ has some fixed points.
 In this setting the quotient $\M/G$ will be an orbifold, and we will essentially be working with an orbifold Heegaard splitting.